pypyr/pypyr-docker-img/pypyr-ops/README.md

 Think of pypyr as a simple task runner that lets you run sequential steps.

-The pypyr docker image contains the pypyr cli and the official plug-ins.
+The pypyr-ops docker image contains the pypyr cli and the official plug-ins.
 You can use the pypyr docker image to run pypyr pipelines without having to install pypyr and/or python yourself.